xiangcatherine/ruby-array-methods/README.md

  and `bin/fibonacci.js` that:

 -   calculates the sum of the first ten Fibonacci numbers
--   calculates the product of the first ten Fibonacci numbers
+-   calculates the product of the first ten Fibonacci numbers (excluding zero).
 -   calculates the sum of the the odd Fibonacci numbers
 -   calculates the product of the even Fibonacci numbers (excluding zero).